-In addition to his socio-legal teaching, Prof. Lempert teaches evidence and is coauthor of A Modern Approach to Evidence and edited the volume Evidence.
+In addition to his socio-legal teaching, Prof. Lempert teaches evidence and is coauthor of A Modern Approach to Evidence and edited the volume Evidence Stories.
 He has also written a number of articles in the field of evidence law, including a series of articles on statistical and other issues posed by DNA evidence and an early piece which called the field's attention to the possibility of using Bayes' Theorem as a model for thinking about issues of relevance and proof.
-Recently he has been interested in the role of legal fictions in evidence law.
+Recently he has been co-investigator (with Shari Diamond) on a survey study exploring how scientists relate to the legal system and, with Diamond, organized and edited a special issue of Daedelus addressing issues at the intersection of science and the law.

 Prof. Lempert has served on the University's Presidential Advisory Committee on the Life Sciences and was the founding director of the University's Life Sciences, Values, and Society Program.